Basil Melle: War service and post-war cricket

 Serving in the war, Melle was appointed a temporary second lieutenant in the Royal Artillery in December 1914.
 He was made a temporary lieutenant in April 1915, and a temporary captain in December 1915.
 He was appointed an adjutant in March 1917, but five months later he resigned his commission in order to resume his medical studies at Oxford, being granted the honorary rank of captain.
 Resuming his studies at Oxford, he achieved his MB in 1919 and proceeded to train at St Bartholomew's Hospital Medical College.

 Following the end of the war in November 1918, first-class cricket began again in 1919.
 He made fourteen appearances in the 1919 County Championship for Hampshire, with Melle making addition first-class appearances in 1919 for the Free Foresters against Oxford University, and played twice for the Marylebone Cricket Club against both Oxford and Cambridge Universities.
 As a batsman, he passed a thousand runs for the season for the only time in 1919, with 1,021 at an average of 35.20; he made two centuries, including 110 runs against Gloucestershire at Bristol, with his batting endeavours that season placing him third in the Hampshire batting averages.
 By this stage of his career, his bowling had declined to such an extent that it was rarely used by Hampshire, however, he still took 22 wickets in 1919, at an average of 34.81.
 He continued to play for Hampshire in both 1920 and 1921, making six appearances in the 1920 County Championship, but played just twice in 1921.
 In 27 first-class matches for Hampshire, he scored 1,207 runs at an average of 29.43, whilst with the ball he took 25 wickets at an average of 42.96.
-It was reported in the Portsmouth Evening News at his "professional and scholastic duties" would prevent him playing for Hampshire in 1922.
+It was reported in the Portsmouth Evening News that his "professional and scholastic duties" would prevent him playing for Hampshire in 1922.